Azure/mlops-v2/QUICKSTART.md

       ![ADO5](./images/ADO-setup4.png)

-      If it does not exist already, repeat exactly this step only name name the "Service connection name" accordingly YOUR GITHUB NAME.
+      Repeat this step, and for the "Service connection name" enter YOUR GITHUB ORGANIZATION NAME or YOUR GITHUB NAME.
 Finishing this step, your conection should look like this.

       ![ADO6](./images/ADO-setup5.png)